SrilalS/Laravel-Jet-Fuel/README.md

 I have now opened it to everyone to use, and hopefully it will be useful for you as well.

 I Have Kept everything to the bare bones, so it is easy to understand and modify.
-This also means that it is not a full-fledged template, but rather a starting point for your project.
+This also means that it is not a full-fledged project, but rather a starting point for your project.

 ## Features